-- Public and semi-public areas such as parking areas, walkways, and amenity spaces should be located to allow for natural surveillance provided from buildings and the street (Figure 7). - b) On-site lighting should not create blind spots around entryways and walkways. - c) Pedestrian access points to larger sites should be clearly defined through landscaping, building placement or walkway material. - d) Narrow spaces created by the placement of buildings and landscaping should be avoided which are not supported with natural surveillance and security lighting. - e) Sites are encouraged to be designed to provide residents safety from extreme weather events, such as the inclusion of a common underground facility within a modular home park.
+- a) Public and semi-public areas such as parking areas, walkways, and amenity spaces should be located to allow for natural surveillance provided from buildings and the street (Figure 8). - b) On-site lighting should not create blind spots around entryways and walkways. - Pedestrian access points to larger sites should be clearly defined through landscaping, building placement or walkway material. - d) Narrow spaces created by the placement of buildings and landscaping should be avoided which are not supported with natural surveillance and security lighting. - e) Sites are encouraged to be designed to provide residents safety from extreme weather events, such as the inclusion of a common underground facility within a modular home park. - f) Vehicle intrusion barriers, such as bollards, may be placed on a site to minimize safety related conflicts, and should complement the architectural elements of the principal building.